gwinnem/vue-iframe-wrapper/docs/enterprise-readiness.md

 # Enterprise Readiness Assessment

-Status of `vue-iframe-wrapper` v1.0.0 against the standard bar for an enterprise-consumed internal package (governance, quality, security, release engineering, support), plus a phased plan to close the remaining gaps — ordered **easiest → hardest**, not by business value.
+Status of `@enterprise/vue-iframe-wrapper` v1.0.0 against the standard bar for an enterprise-consumed internal package (governance, quality, security, release engineering, support), plus a phased plan to close the remaining gaps — ordered **easiest → hardest**, not by business value.
 For value-ordered recommendations see